UCRCSI/blog_housing/README.md

 Below is a recommended work flow for this project.

+cross check data between the survey and ACS

 1. Identify relavant variables in the raw data and recode them to easy-to-read format
 2. Run some simple crosstabs to create an overview of the demographic